 Zest lemons using box grater or zester.
 Set aside.

 Juice lemons.
 Set juice aside.

 Place flour, baking powder, and salt in small bowl.
 Whisk to blend.
 Set aside.

 Place sugar and 1 Tbsp. of lemon zest in large bowl.
 Work zest and sugar together with your hands until sugar is moist and fragrant.

-Add Greek yogurt, vegetable oil, eggs, vanilla extract, and lemon juice, to large bowl.
+Add Greek yogurt, vegetable oil, eggs, vanilla extract, and lemon juice to large bowl with sugar mixture.
 Whisk to combine until no lumps remain.
-Add blueberries.
+Stir in fresh blueberries.

-Add dry ingredient mixture to wet mixture and gently combine.
+Add flour mixture to yogurt mixture and stir gently to combine.

-- Whisk confectioner's sugar, lemon zest, lemon juice, melted butter, and pinch of salt in large bowl until combined.
-Place in fridge to set.
+Whisk powdered sugar, lemon zest, lemon juice, melted butter, and salt in large bowl until combined.
+Place in fridge until no longer runny.

-When the bread has fully cooled, drizzle glaze on top.
+When the lemon blueberry bread has cooled, drizzle glaze over the top.